 - Eleventy.js, to automate building the website pages (but you can use any static site generator that works with Jamstack sites).

-- The New Relic Browser agent, to monitor your web application as each page is being built.
+- The browser monitoring agent, to monitor your web application as each page is being built.

 Deploying a Jamstack application